susmit31/blog/entropiclegos.github.io/content/posts/hamilton.md

 \nabla^2 \psi + \frac{2m(E-V)}{\kappa^2} \psi = 0
 $$

 Sir Hamilton didn't derive this, of course, but it was a relatively straightforward completion of his rudimentary concepts.
-We now know the constant $\kappa$ is just $\hbar$, the reduces Planck constant.
+We now know the constant $\kappa$ is just $\hbar$, the reduced Planck constant.
 So we see that Hamilton was indeed right to speculate that

 $$
 \boxed{\lim_{\lambda \rightarrow 0} \text{wave mechanics} = \text{classical mechanics}}